mohsenpedramnia/resolve/packages/adapters/storage-adapters/README.md

 # **Storage Adapters**

-This folder contains [resolve-es](../../core/resolve-es) storage adapters.
+This folder contains event store adapters.

 A storage adapter is an object that must contain the following functions: